This guide will cover essential information about migrating to Taiwan. Dive in to learn more

 Buying Items Online

-Taiwan is slowly transitioning into selling more stuff online, which means that you can buy stuff on these websites:
+Taiwan is slowly transitioning into selling more stuff online, which means they offer goods on these websites:

-You can only use Taiwanese bank cards or alternative payment services like LINE Pay or Apple Pay to buy stuff from websites in Taiwan.
-Depending on what site you use, you can ship stuff to convenience stores like 7-Eleven and choose the cash on delivery (COD) option.
+You can only use Taiwanese bank cards or alternative payment services like LINE Pay or Apple Pay to buy stuff from websites.
+Depending on what site you use, ship stuff to convenience stores like 7-Eleven and choose the cash on delivery (COD) option.

 Keep these tips in mind when shopping online in Taiwan: